NIH-CIT-OIR-SPIS/MouseVUER/README.md

 ### Manuscript data

-The images and annotations used in the manuscript can be found here
+The images and annotations used in the manuscript can be found here [Manuscript_Data folder]

 # Video Acquisition Software